bbauska/BI-JS-for-webdev/README.md

 advanced topics like JavaScript development.
 Whether you are a complete beginner or have some programming experience, this lesson will provide you with a solid foundation in JavaScript programming.
-See you in the next video.
+See you in the next lesson.

 2. Introduction to JavaScript (5:33)

 Hi there.
 In this lesson we will learn some history and introduction related to JavaScript.
 So let\'s get started.